 Patients ask me all the time about meal replacement bars, trying to figure out a good option for those unpredicted (or predicted) times when you just need something quick and satiating.
 I have been on the hunt for a descent store bought bar, but it’s darn hard to fill all my requirements!
 Usually, bars are disguised as being “healthful,” when they are more similar to a dressed up candy bar.
 Marketers would have you believe that their protein or nutrition bar is both “healthy” and tasty, of course.
 A win-win for their bottom line.
 To help cut through the marketing hype, I’ve listed a few key features I look for in a bar:

-• Minimal sugar (even if it’s from dried fruit or honey)
+- Minimal sugar (even if it’s from dried fruit or honey.
+It impacts blood sugar the same way)

 Here are a few brands I’ve found the meet most, if not all the features above:

-• Pros: 10 grams of protein from sustainably farmed, high quality meats.
+- Pros: 10 grams of protein from sustainably farmed, high quality meats.
 Many flavors and types available.
 I usually get the turkey.
-Available at Trader Joe’s and Whole Foods
+Available at Trader Joe’s and Whole Foods.
+I like to pair this with a fresh fruit.

 Do you have a bar that you really like, that meets these criteria?
 I would love to hear about it!
 Please share in the comments below!